How to Win at Roulette

 • Bet $16 on red, collect your $32 if you win and start a new $1 sequence.

 Players can adjust the difficulty and potential payout of these sequences by changing the number of wins they aim for.
-This is a good system for bankroll management as each sequence from start to finish only costs one betting unit.
+This is a good system for bankroll management, as each sequence, from start to finish, only costs one betting unit.

 Grand Martingale Roulette Strategy

 The Grant Martingale strategy is a more aggressive version of the standard Martingale strategy.
 In this system, instead of just doubling your bet with each loss, you also add an extra unit after each loss.
-This way, when you do eventually win, you have generated a larger profit on the sequence than you would have sticking to just doubling your wager.
+This way, when you do eventually win, you have generated a larger profit on the sequence than you would have by sticking to just doubling your wager.

 Grand Martingale System Example: